Blogs

 Each year, weather conditions continue to get hotter and more unpredictable due to global warming.
 Summers bring soaring temperatures that surpass previous records.
-According to the ERA5 dataset, the 7 days from the 3rd of July in 2023 were the hottest days on record globally.
-So, what can we expect this year?
+According to the ERA dataset, the 7 days from the 3rd of July in 2023 were the hottest days on record globally.
+As workplace temperatures rise, hot weather risk assessments and preventative safety tools are more important than ever.

 It’s also worth noting that, by 2030, more than 2% of total working hours worldwide are projected to be lost annually due to extreme heat, which is a productivity loss equivalent to 80 million full-time jobs.
 (ILO, 2019) IOSH Magazine.
 In 2020, hot days could have reduced productivity in Great Britain by £5.3 billion even with some adaptation measures in place.
 (Office for National Statistics)